konradwilk/xen/docs/misc/livepatch.markdown

  * Exception tables.
  * Relocations for each of these sections.

+Note that on ARM 32 the sections containing code MUST be four byte aligned.

 The Xen Live Patch core code loads the payload as a standard ELF binary, relocates it and handles the architecture-specifc sections as needed.
 This process is much like what the Linux kernel module loader does.